TalhaHossainKhan/TalhaHossainKhan/README.md

 ## Vision & Current Focus

 My goal is to create a tech startup that revolutionizes the fintech industry.
 I'm exploring blockchain's potential in fintech, especially for developing countries.
-This interest stems from my work with the Youth Policy Forum in Bangladesh, advocating for pro-blockchain policies.
+This interest stems from my work in the Youth Policy Forum in Bangladesh where I collaborated with lawmakers, advocating for pro-blockchain policies.

 I'm developing a concept for a blockchain-based banking platform aimed at:
 + Providing microfinance